-The capital of France is one of the the most beautiful cities in the world and home to poets, artists, architects, sculptors with a rich and colorful history.
+The capital of France is one of the most beautiful cities in the world and home to poets, artists, architects, sculptors with a rich and colorful history.
+No wonder it has been the scene of countless movies!
 We, at Talk Travel App have prepared a guide to help you enjoy and explore your Paris travel like a local.

 French is the official language and the most widely spoken.
 Although most locals understand English, this language is not used that much.
-Locals prefer that you at least try to speak some basic French.
+Locals prefer that you at least try to speak some basic French, you can also read this guide on how to enjoy Paris like a local for more tips.
 Also, some things are to be considered if you don’t want to come off as rude regarding basic French.

 Wish people with: